There are many beautiful places to visit in Colombia.

 *Contributed by Sean Lau, LivingOutLau

-Tayrona National Park is at about 30 minuted drive (34 kilometers, or 21 miles) from Santa Marta.
+Tayrona National Park is about a 30-minute drive (34 kilometers, or 21 miles) from Santa Marta.
 As an effort to keep a good relationship between the government and the indigenous tribe, Tayrona National Park is closed around February every year.
 Make sure you check with the official site before planning your trip!

 *Contributed by Isabella Biava, Boundless Roads

-If you are planning a trip to Colombia, and you are an outdoorsy and nature lover, you must include a 4-day trek to La Ciudad Perdida.
+If you are planning a trip to Colombia, and you are an outdoorsy and nature lover, you must include a 4-day trek to La Ciudad Perdida, one of the best places to visit in Colombia.
 Also known as the Lost City, this is an archeological site built by the Tyrona civilization 600 years before Machu Picchu but brought to light from the thick jungle only a few decades ago.

 The only way to get to La Ciudad Perdida is on a 4-day hike, which is suitable for anyone with a decent physical condition who is willing to walk for about 6 to 7 hours per day.
-The elevation gain is never more than 600 meters (less than 2000 feet) and the altitude is around 1200 meters (3937 feet).
+The elevation gain is never more than 600 meters ( 000 feet), and the altitude is around 1200 meters (3937 feet).

 You will need to carry your own backpack, while the food is carried by donkeys and water comes from the rivers.
 Make sure you pack light, though.
-You can leave your main bags in your hostel or hotel in Santa Marta, the pretty town where the tour starts and ends.
+You can leave your main bags in your hostel or hotel in Santa Marta.

 It’s a fantastic hike through lush and thick vegetation interrupted by breathtaking views.
-The campsites where you will get at the end of your daily hike are very simple but comfortable.
-You will sleep either in a bunk bed or a hammock, on a first come first serve basis.
-Both are wrapped up in a mosquito net.
-Every site is located by a river or a lake where you can jump in and cool off after a long walk – so relaxing.
+The campsites that you will get at the end of your daily hike are very simple but comfortable.
+You will sleep either in a bunk bed or a hammock on a first-come, first-serve basis.

-The only way you can visit the Ciudad Perdida, is by joining an organized tour purchased in one of the only 5 authorized agencies in Colombia (Expotur, Magic Tour, Guías y Baquianos Tour, Wiwa Tour, Turcol).
+The only way you can visit the Ciudad Perdida is by joining an organized tour purchased by one of the only 5 authorized agencies in Colombia (Expotur, Magic Tour, Guías y Baquianos Tour, Wiwa Tour, Turcol).
 You can book your Ciudad Perdida trek here.

 *Contributed by Jyotsna Ramani, Wander With Jo